vinhowe/breakpoint/README.md

 Cognitive Behavioral Therapy CLI inspired by [Quirk](https://github.com/flaque/quirk).

 This is a personal project so it might not have the features you need.
-It will probably break your heart if you expect anything from it.
+It will break your heart if you expect anything from it.

 ## Installing